Mind and Matter: Before Descartes

+Subsequently, of course, the primary-secondary distinction played an important role in science since it allowed physicists to dismiss all the ostensibly qualitative features as a problem for philosophers, and to concentrate on the quantitative, mathematical description of nature.
+Consciousness, in other words, has been useful to physicists because it has served as a garbage can for all the many things they did not want to have to think about.
+However, it is time to ask whether it might have outlived its usefulness.
+If the quantum revolution had never happened, one might still be able to make a case for the primary-secondary distinction.
+But as it is the quantum revolution did happen, and since then the search for primary qualities consistent with quantum mechanics has been a source of endless difficulties.
+That being so it is worth asking whether we have any good reason for retaining the notion.

-Descartes' complaint about Galileo was that he ``digresses continually'' and ``does not stop to explain fully any subject'' (letter to Mersenne, quoted in Ariew~\cite{Ariew}).
-To see the kind of thing Descartes might have had in mind consider Drake's~\cite{Drake} comments, on Galileo's failure to give an explicit statement of the law of inertia: \begin{quote} A modern physicist reading Galileo's writings would share the puzzlement --- I might say the frustration --- experienced by Ernst Mach a century ago, when he searched those works in vain for the general statement that (he felt) ought to be there.
-It would become evident to you, as it was to Newton and Mach, that Galileo was in possession of the law of inertia, but you would not then be able to satisfy those historians who demand a clear and complete statement, preferably in print, as a condition of priority. \end{quote} As Drake goes on to say, it is ``ironical'' that as a result of this failure on Galileo's part the law of inertia ``should be credited to Descartes, whose physics on the whole operated to impede the scientific progress begun by Galileo and continued by Newton''.
-I imagine that Descartes would have been equally frustrated by Galileo's failure to go into details, regarding events inside the ``sensitive body,'' and, more generally, by his failure to give a unified account of the cosmos as a whole, conceived in mechanistic terms.
-I suggest that it was Descartes' aim, in his early works \emph{The World}\cite{DescartesWorks} and \emph{Treatise on Man}\cite{DescartesWorks}, to rectify those deficiencies.
+In a letter to Mersenne, Descartes~\cite[p.124]{DescartesWorksC}, after saying that Galilei \begin{quote} philosophizes much more ably than is usual, in that, so far as he can, he abandons the errors of the Schools and tries to use mathematical methods in the investigation of physical questions \end{quote} goes on to complain: \begin{quote} But he continually digresses, and he does not take time to explain matters fully.
+This, in my view, is a mistake: it shows that he has not investigated matters in an orderly way, and has merely sought the explanations for some particular effects, without going into the primary causes in nature. \end{quote} It is interesting to observe that Drake~\cite{Drake} says something a little reminiscent of this, concerning Galilei's failure to give an explicit statement of the law of inertia: \begin{quote} A modern physicist reading Galilei's writings would share the puzzlement --- I might say the frustration --- experienced by Ernst Mach a century ago, when he searched those works in vain for the general statement that (he felt) ought to be there.
+It would become evident to you, as it was to Newton and Mach, that Galilei was in possession of the law of inertia, but you would not then be able to satisfy those historians who demand a clear and complete statement, preferably in print, as a condition of priority. \end{quote} Drake notes that, as a result, the first statement of the law of inertia ``in the form and generality which we accept today'' was given by Descartes\footnote{The history of the law of inertia is complicated.
+For a more recent discussion, and a rather different assessment of Galilei's role in its discovery, see, for example, Hooper~\cite{Hooper}.}.
+I imagine that Descartes would have been equally critical of Galilei's failure to go into details, regarding events inside the ``sensitive body.''
+I would suggest that one of his aims in his early works \emph{The World}\cite{DescartesWorks} and \emph{Treatise on Man}\cite{DescartesWorks}, was to rectify those deficiencies.